-With the discovery of PA in McIntosh County, North Dakota, it is imperative to act quickly to address this new invader.
-It is critical to work collaboratively with your county weed board and county extension agents in identifying new populations.
+With the discovery of PA in North Dakota, it is imperative to act quickly to address this new invader.
+It is critical to work collaboratively with your county weed board in identifying new populations.

-1. Landowners should scout fields in mid to late summer through early fall, especially before harvest.
+- Landowners should scout fields starting in late spring through summer and fall, especially before harvest.

-2. When a suspicious plant is found, contact your county authority.
-Initial photos may be helpful in ruling out PA.
+- When a suspicious plant is found, contact your county weed officer.

-4. Landowners should hand pull, bag on site and destroy suspect plants.
+- Landowners should hand pull, bag on site and destroy confirmed Palmer plants.

-5. Suspect plants should be burned or deep buried to prevent movement of seed.
+- Palmer plants should be burned or deeply buried to prevent movement of seed.

-6. Landowners should work with their county weed officer and continue to survey the field for a period of 3-5 years post removal to verify no additional PA is found.
+- Landowners should work with their county weed officer and continue to survey the field for a period of 3-5 years post removal to verify no additional Palmer is found.